Neeqstock/VecchioGPT/README.md

 - CTRL + SHIFT + ALT + 4: reads the contents of the clipboard out loud
 - CTRL + SHIFT + ALT + 9: calls the settings GUI
 - F4: (while in the prompt selection GUI) edit the currently selected prompt
-- F6: (while in the prompt selection GUI)
+- F6: (while in the prompt selection GUI) create a new prompt, which will be named "example_prompt"

 ## Models